1. Get mental stimulation

 10. Care for your emotions

 People who are anxious, depressed, sleep-deprived, or exhausted tend to score poorly on cognitive function tests.
-Poor scores don’t necessarily predict an increased risk of cognitive decline in old age, but good mental health and restful sleep are certainly important goals.
+Poor scores don’t necessarily predict an increased risk of cognitive decline in old age, but good mental health and restful sleep are important goals.

 11. Protect your head